Highlight: Strasbourg – Things to Do & Travel Guide

 Strasbourg is the largest city in Alsace, and the entire region is incredibly cute with old timber-frame buildings and splashes of colour.
 It’s a bit of a hidden gem in France but people who know about Alsace flock to Strasbourg for a visit.
 It’s a great day trip from Paris that’s only 1h45m away by train.

 A little about Strasbourg: Strasbourg has been inhabited since prehistoric times and became a Roman settlement, like many modern-day French cities.
 In medieval times, it became part of the Holy Roman Empire.
 It was a “Free City” for centuries and became the city where Johannes Gutenberg first invented the moveable type printing press.
 After much bloodshed and the French revolution, Strasbourg became a part of France.
 It’s had some other transfers in nationality but today remains a part of France.
 Its most popular time for visiting is around Christmas, when it has its world-famous Christmas markets.

-Strasbourg has a reputation for being a town with old timber-frame houses but even though there are many, it’s not like they’re on every street.
-You have to walk around to find them.
-However, that’s always a great way to get to know a city.
+Strasbourg has a reputation for being a town with old timber-frame houses but even though there are many, it’s not like they’re every building on every street.
+Strasbourg has a large mixture of architectural types.
+You have to walk around to find the really old buildings.
+The area surrounding the cathedral is particularly charming.
+However, walking around is always a great way to get to know a city.
 What’s great about Strasbourg is that it is a city; it’s sizeable.
 There’s a lot of places to eat and shop (and Strasbourg has some super cute souvenirs).

 Have you ever been to Strasbourg?
 What did you think?

 Tags: alsace, europe, france, strasbourg